YESHIL0797/Business-Forecasting-Gold-Price/README.md

 4. Run the code in the file to train and evaluate the model.
 5. Use the predict() function to make forecasts of gold prices using the trained model.

-Data
+Data:

 The data used to train and evaluate the model is contained in the 1979-2021.csv file in the data directory.
 This file contains gold price data for the period from January 31, 1979 to July 31, 2021.

-Results
-The model achieved an accuracy of XX% on the training set and XX% on the test set.

-License
+License:

-This code is released under the MIT License.
+This code is released under the Apache License 2.0.

-Contact
+Contact:

 If you have any questions or suggestions, please don't hesitate to contact me at yeshilbangera18@gmail.com.